-Recommendation - We recommend the District design and implement internal controls and provide evidence of that review to ensure all free and reduced applications are accurately calculated to ensure the income entered is within the USDA income eligibility guideline for the effective year.
+Recommendation - We recommend the District design and implement internal controls and to ensure all free and reduced applications are accurately calculated to ensure the income entered is within the USDA income eligibility guideline for the effective year.

 Views of Responsible Officials - There is no disagreement with the audit finding.